SolaceDev/maas-docs-online/docs/group_getting_started/ggs_tryme.rst

 Try Your Service
 =============================

+To start integrating your applications with Solace PubSub+ Cloud, you must first `create a messaging service <ggs_signup.html>`__.
 This getting started tutorial will walk you through trying your new service.
 You will try out the service by connecting a publisher and a subscriber, subscribing to a topic, and publishing a matching message.
 Beyond trying your service out, you can also learn more about the web messaging APIs by viewing the source code on Code Pen.

 Goals